 Structures built prior to 1975 are of particular concern, since before that date Asbestos was used in a wide variety of building materials including, but not limited to, insulation, gypsum wallboard, joint compounds, patching and spackling compounds, sheet vinyl, textured acoustic ceiling tiles, and roof shingles.

-Direct Contracting specializes in the abatement and remediation of asbestos from occupied buildings, industrial and manufacturing facilities, power plants, and other facilities where priority must be given to maintaining ongoing operations.
+DCI specializes in the abatement and remediation of asbestos from occupied buildings, industrial and manufacturing facilities, power plants, and other facilities where priority must be given to maintaining ongoing operations.
 We create a detailed protocol that takes into consideration the client’s concerns and daily schedule.
 Assessment of every project is based on the most cost effective and efficient levels in the industry with priority being placed on minimizing downtime and inconvenience to occupants.

 Our comprehensive approach includes: